jonathaspe/jonathaspe/README.md

 # Jonathas Santos 👨‍💻

+Hi, welcome to my profile.
+My name is Jonathas Santos, I’m Brazilian, I work as a QA at Noesis, and I currently live in Portugal.
+I have a degree in Business Administration and a specialization in Software Quality Engineering.
+Technology has allowed me to achieve many dreams, including the dream of living abroad.
+This has been one of the most challenging experiences of my life—far more than I could have imagined.
+At the same time, it has made me a much better and more resilient person and professional.

+I hope you enjoy this space where I’ll share all my public work and studies with you.
+If you'd like, feel free to reach out to me through my social media.

+###

-Olá, bem vindo ao meu perfil, meu nome é Jonathas Santos, sou brasileiro, atuo como QA na empresa Ritain.io e atualmente moro em Portugal.
+Olá, bem vindo ao meu perfil, meu nome é Jonathas Santos, sou brasileiro, atuo como QA na empresa Noesis e atualmente moro em Portugal.
 Sou formado em Administração e fiz uma especialização em Engenharia de Qualidade de Software.
 A tecnologia tem me permitido realizar muitos sonhos, entre eles, o de morar fora do Brasil.
-Tem sido uma experiência muito desafiadora, muito mais do que eu poderia imaginar, mas ao mesmo tempo, tem me tornado uma pessoa e um profissional melhor.
+Esta Tem sido uma das experiências mais desafiadoras da minha vida, muito mais do que eu poderia imaginar.
+Ao mesmo tempo, tem me tornado uma pessoa e um profissional muito melhor e resiliente.

 Espero que gostem deste espaço onde vou compartilhar com vocês todos os meus trabalhos e estudos públicos e, desejando, podem entrar em contato comigo através das minhas redes sociais.